RayHightower/RayHightower.com/_posts/2023-09-28-elon-musk-and-the-algorithm.markdown

 * It gives everyone a consistent way to communicate about problems.
 Many of our toughtest business challenges can only be solved through teamwork.
 Teams work best when members can speak with each other in a shared language.

-The following sections quote Isaacson's description of the Algorithm (in _italics_) followed by commentary from the author of this blog.
+The five points of the Algorithm appear below, quoted directly from Isaacson's book.

 ### Point 1: Question every requirement.